📧 Outlook Fix

 Why does Outlook show a send/receive error?

-It happens when Outlook cannot connect to the email server properly.
+It happens when Outlook cannot connect to the email server.

 Can internet issues cause this?